durrellchamorro/durrellchamorro.github.io/source/_posts/2016-01-30-use-procs-to-dry-up-code.markdown

 Therefore, calling ``#to_proc`` on a symbol returns a proc.
 The ``*args`` means the proc can take any number of arguments.
 In other words, just like blocks, procs don't enforce argument count.
-This formal word for this is <a href="https://en.wikipedia.org/wiki/Arity">Arity</a>.
+The formal word for this is <a href="https://en.wikipedia.org/wiki/Arity">Arity</a>.
 The proc created when ``#to_proc`` is called on ``:to_s`` looks like this:

 ```ruby